I spent the night in an awful dive of a motel. I had cleared my client schedule and headed out of town, eager to attend the workshop.

 Then the worst is over.
 Move along, nothing to see here.

 “We can only heal ourselves, until our presence is healing.”

 Her words lit a quiet path to my heart, and now when I stray, I can find the way back by feel.
 I arrive and re-arrive, broken and whole.
 Hurting and healing.
 Alone, but not really.

 Massage therapy may be a healing path for clients, but in my case, as a massage therapist, it’s been my healing path, too.

 A single teaching.

 For about 25 years, this teaching has guided my work and my life.
 A single phrase, a simple call, it rang out clear the first time I heard it.
 Then it echoed, again and again.
 Heal yourself.
 Heal again.
 And again.
 The weather keeps coming, relentless at times, but punctuated by peace.

 Irene Smith has plenty more to teach about hospice and touch, about dying and living.
-We’re sponsoring her course, An Introduction to Massage in Hospice Care, in Boston.
+From time to time, we have sponsored her course, An Introduction to Massage in Hospice Care, in Boston.
 Check it out on the course page .
-The details, like the dates, times, and early registration discount, are here.

 I took her course here in Boston, thinking, 25 years?
 Maybe it was time for another dose.
 It was wonderful.
 And I didn’t have to cross a continent, or stay in a dive.